 Take to the ski slopes, lace up your skates and glide across a frozen lake, warm up with hearty and delicious fare from unique local restaurants, and so much more: there are lots of fun things to do during the month of January in the Poconos.
 Check out these ten activities to try during your winter trip in the new year.

 It’s time to gear up and hit the ski slopes!
 The Poconos has been a top destination for snow sports since the 1940s.
 With six major ski areas and over 155 trails, this is the perfect place to enjoy a day of skiing, whether you're brand new or a downhill expert.
 Local mountains offer equipment rentals and first-time lessons for all ages.
-Ski Big Bear at Masthope Mountain is a great place to learn the ropes, from getting your ski boots on to boarding the chairlift.
+Ski Big Bear at Masthope Mountain is a great place to learn the ropes, from putting on your ski boots to boarding the chairlift.
 Shawnee Mountain and Ski Area offers ski programs for kids as well as developmental classes for adults.
 Whether your group wants to learn skiing or snowboarding, everybody can learn together during a Family & Friends Beginner Lesson at Camelback Mountain.

 Whether you like to carve up the ice in hockey blades, or you need a toe pick to gracefully execute turns and jumps, the beauty of the Poconos is an idyllic backdrop for ice skating.
 When the temperature drops and the lakes freeze over, state parks including Gouldsboro, Tobyhanna, Hickory Run and Promised Land are open for outdoor, unmonitored ice skating.
 The lake ice must be at least four inches thick before skating, so be sure to use your best judgment and stay safe!
-If you're trying ice skating for the first time and are looking for rentals, head to the covered rink at Skytop Lodge.
-Pocono Mountains ice skating is perfect for all skill levels!

 Suit up for paintball!
 With or without snow, winter is a great time to enjoy a game on the many different battlefields at Skirmish Paintball.
 Team up with family and friends or challenge other players in an activity that is sure to get the adrenaline running and warm you up on a chilly day.
 Don't forget to keep an eye out for Skirmish's special offers and events!